 The most common kinds of educational initiatives include:

-- In a mentorship program, junior employees pursuing a specific career path are paired with an upper-level team member to receive specific guidance and advice that help them advance their career at the company.
+- In a mentorship program, junior employees pursuing a specific career path are paired with an upper-level team member to receive specific guidance and advice that help them advance their careers at the company.
 This one-on-one type of employee education offers the benefits of developing soft skills, instilling cultural values and allows the individual to form meaningful professional relationships with their colleagues.

 - Certification programs.
 Performed within your workplace or at another organization, workplace-supported certification programs allow your employees to stay up-to-date on industry changes and help them gain skills relevant to their field.
 Certification programs are especially important for workers in fields that require continuous education, such as nursing or IT.